 Having a small business website is just as important as being visible on social media and having a brand for your business.
 Although social media platforms would like you to believe that all you need is a place on their domain, there are many benefits to having your OWN place on the internet.
 A website maximizes the return on investment (ROI) for marketing campaigns while putting you in front of thousands of potential customers without spending much.
 Having a website increases your credibility online.
 Having a small business website can help you grow your business, increase customer engagement, and increase brand recall value to your target audiences while delivering stronger marketing messages.

-What Consumers Expect & How They Find Products/Services
+What Consumers Expect & How They Find Your Products Or Services

 Having your business information hosted on a social media domain like Facebook, Instagram, Pinterest, LinkedIn, or YouTube is limited compared to the ways that a small business website can help your business.
 You will be restricted to what content each platform allows and to the design of how your business information is posted online.
 Having a website that you are in total control of look and feel gives you a human side.
 You are also limited in the number of characters allowed in important areas such as the "about you" and "my products and services" sections.
 Only using social media platforms alienates other potential clients.